AuthScope/.github/profile/README.md

   Issue, revoke, and manage access tokens with complete control.

 - **Flexible Integrations**
-  Easily integrate KeyGuard into your existing systems with minimal effort using our comprehensive API.
+  Easily integrate AuthScope into your existing systems with minimal effort using our comprehensive API.

 - **Real-Time Monitoring**
   Monitor license usage, authentication attempts, and access patterns in real-time.

 - **Scalable and Secure**
-  KeyGuard is built to scale with your needs while ensuring top-notch security standards.
+  AuthScope is built to scale with your needs while ensuring top-notch security standards.

 ---

 ## 🛡️ Security

-KeyGuard takes security seriously.
-If you discover any security vulnerabilities, please report them responsibly through our [security policy](https://github.com/KeyGuard/KeyGuard/security).
+AuthScope takes security seriously.
+If you discover any security vulnerabilities, please report them responsibly through our [security policy](https://github.com/AuthScope/AuthScope/security).

 ---